navikt/ereg-splitter-change/README.md

 A microservice publishing all 'enhetsregiseter' changes (Brønnøysund) to kafka compaction log 'public-ereg-cache-org-json'.

-Each event is describe by the following protobuf 3 specification
+Each event is described by the following protobuf 3 specification
 ```proto
 // this message will be the key part of kafka payload
 message EregOrganisationEventKey {